-- In a mixing bowl, whisk together flour, cinnamon, salt and baking powder, set aside.
-In a food processor, pulse almonds with brown sugar until finely ground, set aside.
+- In a food processor, grind almonds with the brown sugar until finely ground.
+Set aside.

-- In the bowl of an electric stand mixer fitted with the paddle attachment, whip together butter and powdered sugar on low speed until combined, then increase to medium-high and whip until creamy, about 1 minute.
-Mix in egg, then blend in vanilla and almond extract.
+- In the bowl of an electric mixer using the paddle attachment, combine the butter and powdered sugar until creamy.
+Mix in the egg until combine.
+Add the vanilla and almond extracts and combine.

-- Cut into heart shapes using a cookie cutter, then using a smaller heart shape cookie cutter, cut smaller hearts into the centers of half of the hearts.
+- Cut dough into heart shapes using a cookie cutter.
+Then using a smaller heart cookie cutter, cut smaller hearts into the centre of half of the hearts.

-- Bake in preheated oven 10 – 12 minutes until edges are lightly golden.
-Cool on baking sheet several minutes then transfer to a wire rack to cool completely.
+- Bake the cookies for 10 to 12 minutes until edges are lightly golden.
+Cool on the baking sheets for several minutes and then transfer to a wire rack to cool.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

 A special thank you to my friend Krista at Krista’s Cookies for helping with this recipe.

 Let me know if you try out this recipe for Gluten Free Linzer cookies.
 These Valentine’s Day cookies will be a hit.